 Deborah’s love of documenting other cultures began when she was twelve years old and living in Europe.
 By the time she graduated from high school, she had collected passport stamps from over a dozen countries and had learned seven languages.
 Her love of learning led her to earn a PhD in Classics and Comparative Literature at Princeton University.
 She then followed her passion into the field, where she worked as an Associate and Field Producer for NOVA, Frontline, PBS, Discovery Channel, Travel Channel, Turner Broadcasting, American Experience, National Audubon Society, the U.S. Department of Energy and the U.S. Fish & Wildlife Service.
 In 1999, she began producing, directing and writing films for History Channel, MSNBC, Warren Miller Films and HGTV.
 In 2004, Deborah founded LILA FILMS, a full-service video production company in Boulder, Colorado.

-LILA FILMS specializes in telling stories about the interconnectedness between people, public health, and the environment.
+Deborah specializes in telling stories about the interconnectedness between people, public health, and the environment.
 Deborah has filmed in Peru, Mali, Kenya, Tanzania, Panama, Mexico, Israel, Turkey, Italy, India, Bali, Thailand, Belize, England, as well as throughout the United States.
 She has filmed in countries without electricity and running water and in high tech operating rooms, in prisons, classrooms, laboratories, and community gardens.
 Wherever the story is, Deborah will follow it.
 She is an intrepid, compassionate and passionate storyteller.
-Deborah’s independent film SHAKEN: Journey into the Mind of a Parkinson’s Patient was broadcast on public television to millions of viewers and won numerous awards, including the 2007 Humanitarian Award, two Telly Awards and a CINE Golden Eagle Award.
+Deborah’s independent film SHAKEN: Journey into the Mind of a Parkinson’s Patient was broadcast on public television to millions of viewers and won numerous awards, including a Humanitarian Award, two Telly Awards and a CINE Golden Eagle Award.